masazfaa/tesisazfa-3DGSViewer/README.md

 ```

-This **README** now includes detailed instructions, code snippets, and explanations for:

-- Cloning the repository
-- Importing data into the viewer
-- Selecting and applying transformations

-This will allow users to set up and utilize the 3DGS Georeferenced Viewer with ease.
-Let me know if you'd like any further revisions or clarifications!
+### Key Additions:

+1. **Instructions for setting the headers (`Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy`)** to ensure secure resource interaction.
+2. **Recommendation to serve the viewer using HTTPS** to comply with the security requirements for these headers.

+Let me know if you need further adjustments!
 ```